richardpenman/minwrap/README.rst

 A wrapper defines a class called Wrapper with several required attributes:

 - data: a list of tuples defining the input and expected output strings ('London': ['...', '...']).
 A minimum of 3 cases are needed, though the more the better - half will be used for training and half for testing.
-- run(): this method performs the browser execution for the given input value
+- run(): this method performs the browser execution for the given input value.
+It can optionally return the expected output values if this is not known until run time.

 There are also several optional attributes that are used for displaying a summary in the start window: